NanoWorkspace/template/readme.md

 ### 2. Prepare project

 1. Go to your folder project and run `npm i`
-2. Make a `.env` file and place your token inside like this:
+2. Make a `.env` file and place your token inside like this: `TOKEN=Your_Discord_App_Token`
-`TOKEN=Your_Discord_App_Token`
 3. Ajuste properties of `"bot"` entry in `package.json`
 4. Create and link your own GitHub repository.

 ### 3. Code your bot in TypeScript

 - Please do not code in the `index.ts`.
 - Please hard keep the existing files.
-The commands and the events too.
+- Please keep the existing commands and events too.
 - Please use `src/app/Embed.ts` class to make embeds.
-- Add your own commands in `src/commands`.
+- Add your own commands in `src/commands/`.
-- To add events, you must respect the name structure:
-`(on|once)_eventName_actionComment.ts`
+- Add your own events in `src/events/`.
 - Check the other commands and events for examples.
-- The Discord client is in the `src/app/Globals.ts` file.
+- The Discord client is in the `src/app/Globals.ts` file as `client`.
+- The ApplicationClient is fetched in the `src/app/Globals.ts` file as `bot`.

 ### 4. Scripts explanation